singhrajkr/SinghRajKr/README.md

 -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on Nest.js
+- 🔭 I’m currently working on Backend Developement with Nest.js
-- 🌱 I’m currently learning Cypress
+- 🌱 I’m currently learning Cypress for E2E Tests.
-- 👯 I’m looking to collaborate on Cypress and Appium Framework.
+- 👯 I’m looking to collaborate on Cypress, Appium Framework and JavaScript Tech Stack.
 - 🤔 I’m looking for help with Nest.js
 - 💬 Ask me about JavaScript Tech Stack.
-- 📫 How to reach me: ...
+- 📫 How to reach me: Twitter & LinkedIn
-- 😄 Pronouns: ...
+- 😄 Pronouns: /rɑː(d)ʒ/
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I like Gossip.